Invisalign Dentist On Long Island NY 11797

 Yes, you’ll need to follow up with Dr. Brayman on a regular schedule.
 She needs to make sure treatment is going as planned, so she’ll track your progress and verify your teeth are moving into the proper place.
 The frequency of your follow-up appointments depends on your treatment plan and whether you change aligners weekly or every two weeks.
 In most plans, patients return for check-ups every month or so to measure progress and receive another portion of the aligners.

 For Invisalign to be successful, you’ll need to be dedicated to wearing the aligner all the time — at least 20-22 hours daily — until treatment is finished.
 When you take it out to brush, you’ll need to remember to put it back in, because if you forget to put the aligner back in your mouth sometimes, you won’t get the expected results.
-Invisalign treatment usually takes about 12 months, but the doctor will give you details about length of treatment and checkups after she develops the treatment plan.
+With invisible braces treatment, it usually takes about 12 months, but the doctor will give you details about length of treatment and checkups after she develops the treatment plan.
 Dr. Kate Brayman is a Preferred Provider of Invisalign Orthodontics, so you can be sure her expertise delivers the results you desire.

 What is the Treatment Period for Invisalign Braces?